-The succeeding steps are used to set up the second front wheel door and the rear wheel doors; the procedure is identical to that described for the nosewheel door.
+The succeeding steps are used to set up the rear wheel doors; the procedure is identical to that described for the nosewheel door.
 The servo for the right-hand wheel door is connected to output 2, that for the left-hand wheel door to output 3.